-- ❖ There is a need in the EbA community to better consider small farmers (1.3 billion globally) with diverse socioeconomic realities.
-This makes the EbA approach in the agriculture sector more complex. - Often, EbA practices are (perceived) as more expensive, and more labour- and knowledge-intense, which may hinder wide-spread adoption.
-Farmers' choices are also constrained by the broader political economy. - ❖ In order for effective knowledge building to take place in the implementation of EbA practices, it is important to invest in effective relationship building first.
+- ❖ There is a need to consider small farmers (1.3 billion globally) with their diverse socio-economic realities.
+This makes the EbA approach in the agriculture more complex. - Often, EbA practices are (perceived) as more expensive, labour and knowledge intense which may hinder widespread adoption.
+Farmers choices are also constrained by the broader political economy. - ❖ In order for effective knowledge building to take place in the implementation of EbA practices, it is important to invest in effective relationship building first.
 This requires long-term commitment to a location.